gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 <section markdown="1">

-## Targets Acquired!
+## Targets Acquired

-Maddy shrieked and stumbled backward.
+Maddy shrieked and stumbled backwards.
 Her feet slipped on a submerged patch of weeds.
-She half-fell clumsily in the knee-deep water as the bot hurried toward them with long clanking strides.
+She half-fell clumsily in the knee-deep water.
 "Get away!
 Get away from me!
 Help!"
-Gumption yelled in panic.
+Gumption yelled in panic as the bot strode toward them with long clanking strides.
-Maddy struggled to her feet and splashed back to help her friend.

-The bot got there first.
+Maddy struggled to her feet and splashed back to help her friend, but the bot got there first.
 "Extricate!
 Extricate!" it repeated in a loud monotone.
 With a single hard shove it sent the second solar panel skimming away upstream.
 Pivoting,
 the bot grabbed the sunken machinery with its mismatched manipulators.
 The motors in its arms whined with effort.
-For a moment nothing happened, but then Gumption fell backward into Maddy's startled arms as his foot came free.
+For a moment nothing happened, but then Gumption's foot came free.
+He fell backward into Maddy's startled arms.

 "Extricated," the bot pronounced in the same loud monotone.
 "Resuming primary mission."